Compare Balance Transfer Credit Cards

 What is a balance transfer credit card?

 A credit card balance transfer is when you move the money you owe (balance) on your current card to a new one.
 The most popular reason to do a credit card balance transfer is to take advantage of a lower interest rate on the new card, commonly termed an ‘introductory offer’.
 This strategy could save you money on interest and help get your debt paid off faster.
+Read on to compare balance transfer credit cards.

 Introductory interest period explained